mikaelpizzi/patient-manager/README.md

 # patient-manager

-A patient manager web app using React
+A patient manager web app using React.

 Do you want to take a look at the already deployed application?
 [**Try app**](https://patient-manager-mikaelpizzi.netlify.app/)